zachvaughn/swarm-sim/README.md

     python src/main.py high_hazard
     python src/main.py tight_perception

-This loads parameters from `config.json` at the project root, runs the simulation until all agents have arrived, been removed, or the max step count is reached, then exports results to a CSV file.
+This loads parameters from the chosen config in `configs/`, runs the simulation until all agents have arrived, been removed, or the max step count is reached, then exports results to a CSV file.